danskernesdigitalebibliotek/dpl-platform/docs/runbooks/add-library-site-to-platform.md

 # Refresh your Lagoon token.
 $ lagoon login

-# Then export a github personal access-token with pull access.
-# We could pass this to task directly like the rest of the variables but we
-# opt for the export to keep the execution of task a bit shorter.
-$ export VARIABLE_VALUE=<github pat>

-# Then get the project id by listing your projects
+# Get the project id by listing your projects
 $ lagoon list projects

+# Add github registry credentials that allow pulling github images to deploy
-# Finally, add the credentials
+# to the lagoon project
-$ VARIABLE_TYPE_ID=<project id> \
+$ PROJECT_ID=<project id> \
-  VARIABLE_TYPE=PROJECT \
-  VARIABLE_SCOPE=CONTAINER_REGISTRY \
-  VARIABLE_NAME=GITHUB_REGISTRY_CREDENTIALS \
-  task lagoon:set:environment-variable
+  task lagoon:set:github-registry-credentials

 # If you get a "Invalid Auth Token" your token has probably expired, generated a
 # new with "lagoon login" and try again.